4 killed, 3 injured in mass shooting at birthday pool party in Florence, Kentucky

 "He just showed up," said Mallery, who added that everyone was attending a 21st birthday pool party in honor of the homeowner's son.
 "Our hearts and prayers go out to the families of the victims."

-The police chief identified the victims and the shooter during the news conference.
+The police chief identified the victims during the news conference.
+The victims are Shane Miller, 20, from Florence, Hayden Rybicki, 20, from Elsmere, Delaney Eary, 19, from Burlington, and Melissa Parrett, 44, from Florence.

+The suspect has been identified as Chase Garvey, 21, from Florence, police said.

 "We never dealt with this before.
 We know it's going on throughout the nation, but this is the first time we've had a mass shooting in Florence, " the chief said, visibly emotional at the news conference.